Central and Eastern Europe, and Spain

 The Netherlands and Flanders

-In November 2009 the Almere congregation was established, with the main purpose of becoming more local and reaching out to the local community.
-We have three local congregations meeting on Sunday (Tilburg, Almere and Tiel).
-Meeting on Saturday are Antwerp (Belgium) and Zwolle as long–distance congregations.
+In November 2009 the Almere congregation was established, with the purpose of becoming more local and reaching out to the local community.
+We have four local congregations meeting on Sunday (Tilburg, Almere and Tiel and Leeuwarden).
+Meeting for practical reasons on Saturday are Antwerp (Belgium) and Zwolle as long–distance congregations.

-The members in the Netherlands are active in a number of mission projects, particularly in Bulgaria, partaking in a choir in two prisons, in one prison we send GCI magazines in 5 languages.
-In 2007, the congregations sponsored a youth group that is building hospitals and schools in Malawi.
-Other activities involve street evangelism.
+The members in the Netherlands are active in a number of mission projects, including street evangelism and serving locally where opportunities arise.
 Most members in the Netherlands are fluent in English.
 We continue to remain in contact with two members in Suriname, South America, and a few Dutch-speaking members in Indonesia.